bbennett80/virology_blog/README.md

 # Virology Blog
 [Virology.ws](Virology.ws) is the creation of [Vincent Racaniello Ph.D](https://www.virology.ws/about/) Professor of Microbiology & Immunology in the College of Physicians and Surgeons of Columbia University.</br>

 Dr. Racaniello reached out via social media and asked for some assistance with indexing the blog.
 As a long time listener of all the TWiX podcasts, I was happy to provide this project.
-This small set of scripts crawls the blog daily, and updates the contents to a .csv file with the Blog: date posted, post title, and link. </br>
+This small set of scripts crawls the blog daily, and updates the contents to a .csv file with the Blog: date , title, and link. </br>

 Please follow all of Dr. Racaniello's podcast: